-The winner of the 2020 Tusk Award for Conservation in Africa was John Kamanga.
+The winner of the prestigious Tusk Award for Conservation in Africa is Julie Razafimanahaka.

 To find out about previous winners of the Tusk Award for Conservation in Africa please visit the Tusk Awards Website: